Lauren Lazin: Executive Positions and executive producing work

 In 2009 Lazin directed and executive produced Get Schooled: You Have The Right, which aired on over 40 television networks.
 The special featured LeBron James, Kelly Clarkson, and President Barack Obama.
 Her President Obama's Race to the Top Commencement Challenge special was produced in cooperation with the White House and received a 2012 EMMY nomination.

-Lazin is also currently executive producing documentary series and specials for a variety of MTV Networks.
+Lazin also executive produced documentary series and specials for a variety of Viacom Networks (now Paramount Global) outside of MTV.
 Her series Transgeneration (a co-production of Logo and The Sundance Channel) was awarded Best Documentary at the 2006 GLAAD Awards.
-Her documentary series Rags to Riches profiled Snoop Dogg, Macy Gray, Akon and Nick Cannon, and was nominated for a 2007 NAMIC Award.
+Her VH1 documentary series Rags to Riches profiled Snoop Dogg, Macy Gray, Akon and Nick Cannon, and was nominated for a 2007 NAMIC Award.